 If you stick to the trail, it is relatively easy to avoid harming any fragile surfaces.
-If you need to travel off-trail for any reason, it’s important for backcountry campers and hikers to understand the concept of surface durability.
+If you need to travel off-trail for any reason, backcountry campers and hikers need to understand the concept of surface durability.

 Here is how each type of surface reacts to hiker traffic:

 - Rock, sand, and gravel.
 These surfaces can tolerate heavy hiker traffic.
 It is generally safe to hike and camp on these surfaces.
 Take note that lichens that grow on rocks are vulnerable to repeated trampling.

 - Ice and snow.
 Ice and snow are temporary so they can tolerate heavy hiker traffic as long as there is a good depth between the snow/ice surface and the vegetation beneath.